Turkey viral hepatitis (TVH) is a highly infectious disease affecting young turkey poults.

 Turkey viral hepatitis is a picornavirus disease of young turkeys characterized by the presence of hepatitis with or without pancreatitis.
 The disease also has been linked to decreased egg production, fertility, and hatchability in breeder hens.

-Diagnosis of TVH is based on histopathology, virus isolation, or detection of viral RNA by reverse-transcriptase PCR.
-Preferred clinical samples include liver, pancreas, spleen, kidney, intestinal contents, and droppings.
+Diagnosis of TVH is based on histologic evaluation, virus isolation, or detection of viral RNA by RT-PCR assay.
+Preferred clinical samples include liver, pancreas, spleen, kidney, intestinal contents, and feces.

 No specific treatment or preventive measures are available.
-Prevention of stress and other infections help prevent normally subclinical disease from developing into TVH.
+Prevention of stress and other infections helps prevent normally subclinical disease from developing into TVH.